vidbina/vidbina.github.io/_posts/2015-09-18-slack-broke-my-flow.markdown

 ## Kill Slack

 Slack is a wonderful tool to communicate within teams, but until they introduce a silencer I will have to kill it before I venture into my focus zone.
+Today I forgot to do that and it's probably the fact that it really startled me that I jumped on the rant bandwagon.

-Since last year, users have been begging for this feature.
-Apparently we haven't begged enough, so I'm giving it a try as well.
-At some point they'll have to make our day, right?
-Common people at Slack don't be slackers (couldn't resist using the demonym pun), :shipit: ship it!
+Since last year, some users have been begging for this feature.

 <div class="element tweet">
 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/SlackHQ">@SlackHQ</a> Is there a ‘do not disturb’ mode in slack, like in Skype or HipChat?
 Notifications off + a signal to others that I won’t read ASAP…</p>&mdash; Niko Felger (@nfelger) <a href="https://twitter.com/nfelger/status/447024163677822976">March 21, 2014</a></blockquote>